the-startup-stack/docs/_overview/introduction.md

 With infrastructure, there's no "catch all".
 It's a tailored production, but still, having sane defaults is super important.

-For example, when you deploy graphite, the disk size, speed, ports opened, and other configurations will be pre-defined for something that will work long-term in most production evnironments.
+For example, when you deploy graphite, the disk size, speed, ports opened, and other configurations will be pre-defined for something that will work long-term in most production environments.